squeaknode/squeak/docs/how-squeak-protocol-works.md

 ### How a user interacts with a squeak

-As an example, if Alice authored a squeak, and Bob obtained a copy of the squeak:
+For example, if Alice authored a squeak, and Bob obtained a copy of the squeak:

 * Bob will know that the squeak was authored by Alice.
 * Bob will know that the squeak was created after a certain time (given by the block hash).